tomi-vanek/asciiart-logo/README.md

 # ASCII-art Logo

-__asciiart-logo__ creates a splash screen with logo from ASCII characters in text console.
+__asciiart-logo__ _renders a splash screen in text console with logo from ASCII characters._

 Splash screen is a rectangular panel and logo is the application name rendered by [ASCII-art fonts](gallery.txt) extended by optional additional information (author, application version, short desctiption, etc).

 __asciiart-logo__ can be used by starting of command line tools, web servers or REST API microservices as a visual feedback to the user or administrator about successful start of the application.
 Example console output from this project's [package.json](package.json):